eadlam/cue-algorand-provision/README.md

 Network Network1 created under /home/eadlam/Projects/cue-algorand-provision/bin/networks/Network1
 ```

-You can look at the source code (`./Scenarios/cmd_up.cue`) to see everything defined for this command, but since commands are simply cue configurations, an easy way to see what it's doing is to query `command.up` with cue:
+You can look at the source code (**./Scenarios/cmd_up.cue**) to see everything defined in this command, but since commands are simply cue configurations, an easy way to see what it's doing is to query `command.up` with cue:

 ```
 $ cue eval ./Scenarios/Network1/Scenario1 -e '{for k, v in command.up {"\(k)": v.$id}}'